Curtis Brainard of the

 Last Tuesday, The New York Times ran a front-page article by Elisabeth Rosenthal under the headline, “U.N.
 Panel and Its Chief Face a Siege on Their Credibility.”
 On Wednesday, the Associated Press ran one over the wire headlined, “Scientists seek better way to do climate report.”
 The difference between the two headlines—the Times focused on the panel’s faults, the AP on its attempts to address them—is important.
 Each tells half the story, but it is the latter that should lead.

 What!?
 Lead with the soft peddled AP story!?
-Clearly, you want to provide editorial cover for scientists that may have committed fraud.
-Fortunately for the fraudsters, the statute of limitations ran out.
+Clearly, you want to provide editorial cover for

 That focus would defy the media’s preference for a conflict narrative and the “front-page thought,” but the story here is not the fact that the IPCC and climate scientists have made mistakes.
 From the batch of e-mails taken from the University of East Anglia in November to more recent allegations of errors and poor sourcing in the IPCC’s Fourth Assessment Report, these mistakes have done little to undermine the fundamental theory that human industry is contributing to global warming, or prove that the field of climate science is riddled with corruption.
 The story, properly told, is about whether or not the responsible parties are responding appropriately to flaws in the system (correcting the record where necessary and working to prevent the recurrence of past mistakes).